michalpelka/lidar_spinning_mirror/readme.md

 # Mechanical design
 ![Photo](doc/system_photo.jpg)

-System is build with a tilted reflectorthat spins.
-The angle is read by a contacless encoder.
+The system is built with a tilted reflector that spins.
+The angle is read by a contactless encoder.
-An electronic PCB produce synchronization signal for Livox Mid-40.
+An electronic PCB produces a synchronization signal for Livox Mid-40.

 ## Plans
- - Develop open hardware version of calibrated system using more avaible components (e.g. clasical encoder and DC motor and widely aviable STM32 board )
+ - Develop an open hardware version of the calibrated system using more available components (e.g. classic encoder and DC motor and widely available STM32 board )
  - Release firmware and ROS-node